jamesubi/alx-pre_course/0x01-git/README.md

-i can feel myself improving in this
+Even though i can feel myself improving in this, it is not easy.